How to get your license: Registered tow truck operator (RTTO)

-- The name of the principal on the bond must be exactly the same as both the business owner name and the business firm name.
+- The principal name must be exactly the same as both the business owner and business firm name.

-- All bonds must be signed by the applicant and the attorney-in-fact for the bonding company.
+- Bond must be signed by the applicant and the attorney-in-fact for the bonding company.

-- A driver list, with the names and addresses of all employees who will drive a tow truck.
+- Driver list: Names and addresses of all employees who’ll drive a tow truck.